Measuring Alcohol Concentration – Alcohol Proof Determination

 An additional issue is of concern with pycnometers and hydrometers as the alcohol measurement results are difficult to validate and document.
 Traceability back to sample temperature at the time of measurement and calibration are difficult.
 The alcohol producer is also only able to keep a manually created log for Temperature, calibration, and % alcohol – there is no traceability back to a calibrated instrument and electronically recorded temperature reading.
 While many methods may be acceptable to the US TTB they are of little value if user error causes an inaccurate reading.
 In a shelf-pull or audit all that matters is accuracy in reporting alcohol by volume.
 Well organized Distilleries will want an instrument created log of precise temperature, latest calibration, % Alcohol by volume, Proof, batch number, product name, and date.

-A highly accurate Digital Density Meter such as the Rudolph DDM 2911 Plus provides the easiest means to measure the density of an alcohol/water mixture and automatically converting this measurement into an alcohol concentration and Proof determination.
+TTB reporting and compliance requires a highly accurate Density Meter such as the Rudolph DDM 2911 Plus, this is instrument is approved by the US TTB and also used in their laboratory.
+An Automatic Density Meter provides the easiest means to measure the density of an alcohol/water mixture and automatically converting this measurement into an alcohol concentration and Proof determination.
 The measurement is fast, accurate, and highly reproducible.
 Only 1 to 2 minutes time and an approximately 2 ml sample is required to yield an accuracy of ±0.01 % vol/vol alcohol.
 This accuracy exceeds the US TTB required accuracy of 0.02%

 Measuring Alcohol Concentration requires minimal Operator training using the DDM 2911 Plus Density Meter as the most common error of bubbles in the sample has been eliminated.
 The DDM 2911 Plus Density Meter gives the operator excellent visibility of the entire Oscillating Glass U-Tube to easily detect bubbles, and thus easily avoid inaccurate measurements.
 Alcohol measurements require very high precision and the presence of even the very smallest of bubbles will alter that precision greatly.
 However, Rudolph Research Analytical’s exclusive VideoView™ ensures each sample is loaded into the density meter bubble free.
 The U-Tube that contains the sample is clearly displayed at 2-10X magnification so the operator can clearly see even the smallest bubble.
 The operator can view the U-Tube while loading the sample then magnify the view up to 10X if needed.
 In addition the user may use the scanning feature to examine the entire U-Tube before measuring.